Skip to main content

 Design Controls must be enabled by customer request via the in-app chat.
 We recommend enabling the feature first in your sandbox, validating the feature, then enabling and launching in your production environment.

 Design Controls can be enabled for all users or a select group of users in any role.
-Access to the Design Controls tab will give access to the entire suite of Design Control features, including configuration settings.
-The only discrete permission is the ability to approve changes, which is reserved only for Quality users.
+Access to the Design Controls tab will give access to the entire suite of Design Control features, including configuration settings and the ability to be assigned as an approver on reviews.
 Therefore, it is recommended to enable the feature judiciously.
 Once again, we recommend enabling Design Controls in your sandbox first.

 Note: if a user with access to Design Controls changes from one user role to another (ex: Normal to Quality) the Design Controls tab will need to be re-enabled.